guilleripa/agnostic_profiler/README.md

 # Profiler

 Our Profiler is written fully on python in `profiler.py`.
-It is made accesible a cli command in `pathfinder_profiler.py` It follows the paper's research methodology and has options for both pathfinders (neo4j, pgsql) and both algorithms (dijkstra, A star).
+It is made accesible by a cli command in `pathfinder_profiler.py` It follows the paper's research methodology and has options for both pathfinders (neo4j, pgsql) and both algorithms (dijkstra, A star).

 To use it you have to follow the setups for each DB and then just call it with: